jcarait/recipe-relish-app/README.md

 ## Acceptance Criteria

-Given a recipe finder with input forms, when I search for a recipe, then I am presented with a list of recipes for that dish and that the dish will be saved to the search history.
+Given a recipe finder with input query, when I search for a recipe, then I am presented with a list of recipes for that query.

-Given an input form, when I filter dishes based on my dietary requirements, then I am presented with a list of recipes for dishes that meet my requirements and links to additional information like ingredients, time and procedures for my reference.
+Given an input form, when I filter dishes based on my dietary requirements, then I am presented with a list of recipes for dishes that meets my requirements and links to additional information like ingredients, time and procedures for my reference.

 Given a favourites tab, when I click on a previously search dish, then I am presented with the same recipe so I can recreate them.